vsevel/article/doc/tuning.md

 * `container_150`: `81/200*2000 = 810m`
 * `container_450`: `91/200*2000 = 910m`

-The first thing we see is that `container_300` is effectively limitied to roughly `900m`.
+The first thing we see is that `container_300` is effectively limited to roughly `900m`.
 But where do the limits come from for the 2 other containers?

 When `container_300` reaches its limit, the other containers had received: